 Arthritis in the heel area, or hindfoot, affects three joints that allow side-to-side movement.
 Arthritis in these joints can cause difficulty walking on uneven ground, grass, or gravel.

 The ankle joint allows the foot to flex and point.
 Difficulty climbing inclines (ramps) and stairs is an early sign of RA in the ankle.
 As the disease progresses, simply walking and standing can become painful.

 RA feet symptoms can mimic those of other conditions, such as osteoarthritis.
 Some members of myRAteam discovered their foot pain was actually related to secondary Raynaud’s disease, a vascular condition that affects 10 percent to 20 percent of people with RA.
 Other conditions, such as psoriatic arthritis (another autoimmune disease), gout, and ankylosing spondylitis can also cause foot arthritis.

 A rheumatologist can diagnose the specific cause of symptoms in the feet with a physical exam and imaging tests.
 X-rays can detect narrowing of the joint space, erosions of the bone, and other RA deformities.
-Computerized tomography (CT) scans allow closer examination of each joint.
-Magnetic resonance imaging (MRI) scans can detect tendons that may be inflamed (tendonitis), torn, or ruptured.
+CT scans allow closer examination of each joint.
+MRI scans can detect tendons that may be inflamed (tendinitis), torn, or ruptured.